milsab/DATA-SCIENCE_SMART-TECH/ITMT-593/Assignment-2/README.md

 ### Clock Simulation
 This project simulates the clock.
 It means that player should finish each level in specific period of time.
 If he cannot finish the current level in specific duration the game goes to GAMEOVER state.
 In this state, program shows a message on LCD that if player wants to start again, he has to push the start button.

+### Change the LCD Contrast
+This project use one Potentiometer to change the contrast of the LCD

 ## Diagram
 The diagram of the board looks like this
 ![Diagram](images/diagram.png "Diagram")